merreltc/SevenWonders/README.md

 ## Importing and running the project:
 1. Import the "7_Wonders" into Eclipse as a Gradle Project
 2. Configure Build Path (see "Configuring the Build Path")
-2. In the package explorer, double-click src/main/java
+3. In the package explorer, double-click src/main/java
-3. Double-click "GuiMain"
+4. Double-click "GuiMain"
-4. Right-click "GuiMainMenu" and selecte "Run As->Java Application"
+5. Right-click "GuiMainMenu" and selecte "Run As->Java Application"

-5.
+## Configuring the Build Path
+1. Right click on 7_Wonders in Eclipse
+2. Go to Properties
+3. Double click "Java Build Path"
+4. Click "Add folder"
+5. Click the "resources" folder in src/main
+6. Click "ok"
+7. Click "apply"
+8. Click "ok"

 # How to Play
 1. To player a card, select the card.